Justin Timberlake: Controversies

 Following the release of Framing Britney Spears, public attention was brought to old comments Timberlake made in 2002 to describe his relationship with Britney Spears following their breakup, with some considering them to contain misogynistic rhetoric.
 It also led to renewed interest in his participation in the Super Bowl XXXVIII halftime show controversy, where he exposed Janet Jackson's breast on live television.
 Following much public pressure, Timberlake issued a public apology on his Instagram page, writing he "benefited from a system that condones misogyny and racism" and "I do not want to ever benefit from others being pulled down again."
-He finished by saying "I care deeply about the wellbeing of the people I love and have loved.
+He finished by saying, "I care deeply about the wellbeing of the people I love and have loved.
 I can do better and I will do better".

 Public scrutiny surrounding the Super Bowl XXXVIII incident was raised when a stylist alleged that the plan was originally for Timberlake to step on the back of Jackson's dress "to reveal her butt in this pearl g-string" but that he changed the plan to exposing her breast because he wanted a "reveal" to "one-up" Britney Spears' and Madonna's kiss at the 2003 MTV Video Music Awards.
-The claim that Timberlake wanted the breast reveal, however, is contradictory to a statement from Salli Frattini, the producer of the Halftime show, who stated in 2018 that the production team experimented with removing elements of clothing in rehearsal to reveal Jackson's skirt without nudity but that the idea was ultimately nixed.
+The claim that Timberlake wanted the breast reveal, however, is contradictory to a statement from Salli Frattini, the producer of the halftime show, who stated in 2018 that the production team experimented with removing elements of clothing in rehearsal to reveal Jackson's skirt without nudity but that the idea was ultimately nixed.
 According to Frattini, it was Jackson's team who pitched the idea to Timberlake prior to the show that led to Jackson's breast being exposed.

+In March 2026, Timberlake filed a lawsuit against the Sag Harbor Village Police Department seeking to block the release of body camera footage from his 2024 DWI arrest, arguing it would cause irreparable harm to his reputation.
+Suffolk County Judge Joseph Farneti granted a temporary restraining order on March 5, 2026, pending further court proceedings.